ProgramKingAbel/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit Lists all files in current directory
-The 2-bring_me_home script navigates user to their home/root the file 3-list files lists files in directory in long format
+The 2-bring_me_home script navigates user to their home/root the file 3-list files lists files in directory in long format file 4-listmorefiles lists files in current directory in long format